-If you’re a business owner, the Chase Ink Business Cash® Credit Card is a great option for a cash back credit card for business owners, with a lucrative cash back structure, a generous welcome bonus and plenty of other rewards.
-That said, it may not be the best business credit card for you.
+If you’re a business owner, the Chase Ink Business Cash® Credit Card is a great cash back card option.
+This card offers a lucrative cash back structure, a generous welcome bonus and plenty of other rewards, like travel protections and other business-related perks.

-The Chase Ink Business Cash Card comes with plenty of attractive features that might make it a good fit for small business owners and the self-employed.
+The Chase Ink Business Cash Card has plenty of benefits that could make it a good fit for small business owners and the self-employed.
 Here are some aspects to consider when weighing this card against other options.

 No annual fee

-Unlike many cards of its caliber, the Ink Business Cash Card doesn’t charge an annual fee.
-This means that even if you aren’t focused on maximizing your rewards, there’s no chance that you’ll be in the red at the end of the year (so long as you don’t get into credit card debt, of course).
+Unlike many cards of its caliber, the Ink Business Cash doesn’t charge an annual fee.
 Combined with the simplicity and flexibility of Chase’s rewards program, the $0 annual fee makes this card an especially attractive option for cardholders who prefer a “set it and forget it” approach to credit card rewards.

 While the card does reward travel-related spending when it comes to restaurants and gas stations, the Ink Business Cash Card falls short when it comes to travel rewards.
-It doesn’t reward travel purchases or offer as many travel perks as traditional travel credit cards.
-If you do a lot of traveling for business, you may want to look for a rewards card that focuses more explicitly on travel.
+It doesn’t reward travel purchases or offer as many travel perks or redemption options as other business cards.
+If you do a lot of traveling for business, you should look for a rewards card that focuses more explicitly on this category.

-Should I get the Ink Business Cash Card?
+Should you get the Chase Ink Business Cash?

 The Ink Business Cash Card is a great option if you’re self-employed, own a small business or are an entrepreneur.
-However, there are plenty of other Chase business credit cards to choose from as well as business credit cards from other lenders.
-Whether or not this card is the best fit for your business depends on a variety of different individual factors.
-You should consider applying for this card if:
+But there are plenty of other Chase business credit cards to choose from, as well as business credit cards from other lenders.

 - You have a lot of office expenses.
 If you spend a lot on office supplies or on internet, phone and cable services, this card is well worth it.